“Put your hand up if you had to do an exam at work this week?”

 “A transcript will largely indicate your ability to learn and regurgitate theory; a portfolio of work with some of the most respected organisations in the country demonstrates your ability to learn and apply knowledge to achieve an outcome.

-The University of Canberra-accredited MBA (Innovation and Leadership) program that is delivered by Ducere, has become one of Australia’s most unique courses, not only for its flexible delivery structure but because of its project-based curriculum.
+The Torrens University-accredited MBA (Innovation and Leadership) program that is delivered by Ducere, has become one of Australia’s most unique courses, not only for its flexible delivery structure but because of its project-based curriculum.

 The MBA is structured around three major projects with Ducere’s industry partners, some of which include NAB, KPMG, Telstra, Save the Children and the Federal Treasury.
 Throughout the program, students will work on real projects with real commercial impact, while gaining exposure to the most successful and consequential organisations in the country.